chad-the-first/Traveling-Journal/journal/README.md

-# Balanced Life
+# Istanbuly
 ## MERN App
 ![balanced life app preview](/journal/src/assets/Istanbuly.jpg "App preview")
 <hr>

-I spread my wings to learn and build this MERN stack App I called Balanced life.
-I've always struggled to have a balanced life and, if you're like me, you can use this app to keep a record of how you're spending your quality time.
-I use this app to visiualize what aspect of life I need to focus on.
+Since I moved to Istanbul every friend of mine who visits asks me where they should go and what they should do in the city, so I built this MERN stack app so my friends and I can add and share hidden gems of the city.

 ### Technologies I practised:
 <ul>